As AI rapidly develops so too does the vocabulary surrounding it.

 For my fine-tuning process, I’m using a SAMSum dataset consisting of thousands of dialogue examples, each paired with human-made summaries.

-This ensures the model learns to understand and generate coherent summaries based on actual human dialogue.
+This ensures the model’s ability to understand and recognize patterns and generate coherent summaries based on actual human dialogue.

-Before we can start fine-tuning, we need to tokenize the dataset.
+Before we can start, we need to tokenize the data from the dataset.
 Tokenization is the process of converting the text data into a format that the model can understand.

 Instead of processing words directly, the model works with numbers.
 Each word or subword in the text is transformed into a numerical value or a vector embedding, which the model can then use to learn patterns and generate predictions.